liujiakai-111/transfer-learning-building-energy/README.md

 ## Current Status

-**Note**: The complete source code is currently being prepared for public release and will be made available upon the final acceptance of the manuscript.
-This repository is established in accordance with reproducibility and open science guidelines.
+**Note**: The complete source code and data processing pipelines for this paper are publicly available in this repository.
+The code has been released to support reproducibility and open science in building energy research.

+Paper:
+A dynamic time warping-enhanced transfer learning framework for cooling load prediction in data-scarce buildings: a multi-building case study
+Jiakai Liu, Yongbao Chen, Zhe Chen
+Energy and Buildings, Volume 357, 15 April 2026, 117148
+DOI: 10.1016/j.enbuild.2026.117148

 **Expected release timeline**: Within 2 weeks after manuscript acceptance.